-Having confirmed the effectiveness of the SOM method for filling missing values in a mooring dataset, we now employ all non-missing daily data to train the SOM, and then fill the data gaps.
+Having confirmed the effectiveness of the SOM method in filling missing values in a mooring dataset, we now employ all non-missing daily data to train the SOM and then fill the data gaps.
 The filled temperature data exhibit consistent temporal and spatial variability (Fig. 5).
-The gap-filled data capture cold temperature events at WATR20 during early 2010 and mid-
+The gap-filled data capture cold temperature events at WATR20 during early 2010 and mid-2016, coinciding with periods when the thermocline shoaled under the influence of El Niños, consistent with our understanding of the dynamics of the Leeuwin Current system (Feng et al., 2021).